-Git Usage
+Git Usage#

 Note

-For detailed information on Git and Gitlab checkout the official Git and GitLab help page.
-Also, for good GitLab workflow you can checkout the Introduction to GitLab Flow (FREE) page.
+For detailed information on Git and OpenBeagle GitLab checkout the official help page.

 Note

-If you have found a problem with any BeagleBoard project, and think you know how to fix it, then we suggest following the simple route of filing a bug and describe your fix.
+If you have found a problem with any BeagleBoard project, and think you know how to fix it, then we suggest following the simple route of filing an issue and describe your fix.
 Ideally, you would upload a patch file showing the differences between the latest version of BeagleBoard project (from our repository) and your modified version.
 Working with the command line tools diff and patch is a very useful skill to have, and is almost a precursor to working with a version control system.

-Installing Git
+Installing git#

-You will need to install Git on your computer.
-Git is available for all major operating systems.
+You will need to install git on your computer. git is available for all major operating systems.
 Please use the appropriate installation method as described below.

-Git is now packaged in all major Linux distributions, you should find it in your package manager.
+git is now packaged in all major Linux distributions.
+You should find it in your package manager.

 Ubuntu/Debian

-You can install Git from the git-core package. e.g.,
+You can install git from the git-core package. e.g.,

 sudo apt-get install git-core